Mother defends daughter’s unusual name after trolls tell her she will be bullied

 Strangers online claim the name ‘sounds like a disease’

-A mum has defended her daughter’s unusual name after relatives mistook if for a car manufacturer and trolls said the tot would be bullied.
+A mum has defended her daughter’s unusual name after relatives mistook it for a car manufacturer and trolls said the tot would be bullied.

 Bella Davis, 18, named her six-month-old daughter Polaris - another name for the North Star - when she was born on July 7 2022.